IAL 6: Electromagnetic Radiation

 4. quantum mechanical superluminal effects: Fourth, in quantum mechanics, there are tricky cases where one may speak of superluminal physical effects: i.e., there are quantum mechanical superluminal effects.
 But those tricky cases manage to avoid any paradoxes and forbid us from any superluminal signaling in principle.
 We tend to believe all this because quantum mechanics is the best verified of physics theories despite its seemingly eternal philosophical mysteries.
 It's all too much for us to expand on here.

 5. lateral structure effects: Fifth, even light in a vacuum travels at less than vacuum light speed if the light beam has lateral structure: i.e., is NOT exactly in the form of plane waves (see J.R.
 Sambles, 2015, Structured Photons Take it Slow, Science, 347, 828).
-This lateral-structure effect is usually due to interactions: e.g., with the walls of a pipe a light ray is propagating down.
+This lateral-structure effect is usually due to interactions with matter (e.g., with the walls of a pipe a light ray is propagating down).
 The lateral-structure effect is quantum mechanical (see J.R.
-Sambles, 2015, Structured Photons Take it Slow, Science, 347, 828) and is immensely small and can be only measured in a extreme cases.
+Sambles, 2015, Structured Photons Take it Slow, Science, 347, 828) and is immensely small and can be only measured in extreme cases.
 So for virtually all purposes, the vacuum light speed is invariant in inertial frames.
 Another way of saying the same thing is that the true vacuum light speed is an ideal limit that is effectively reached in most cases.
 So we will NOT mention the lateral-structure effect again, but one must remember it as an actual effect.

 We will NOT elaborate further here on the qualifications 2, 3, 4, and 5.